morteako/elm-review-test-case/README.md

 ## Setup and running

 * Clone the repo
-* Run `npx elm-review` (should be
+* Run `npx elm-review`

-The results from running elm-git-install is already included in the repo, but if one wants to actually run `elm-git-install`, just run `npx elm-git-install` and it will overwrite the contents if needed.
+The results from running elm-git-install is already included in the repo, but if one wants to actually run `elm-git-install`, just run `rm -rf elm-stuff && npx elm-git-install` and it will overwrite the contents if needed.

 ## Result from elm-review
 ```shell